Aiven Blog

 A data pipeline is any set of processes designed for two things: to define what data to collect, where and how; and to extract, transform, combine, validate, and load the data for further analysis and visualization.

 There are many unique ways to go about this, so it's best to look at all available options before you start to build.
-To get an idea of the components used to build modern data pipelines, read our post on the current data and event ecosystem.
+To get an idea of the components used to build modern data pipelines, read our post on the future of data pipelines.

 Next steps